GovTechSG/ship-hats-migration/ship-hats-migration-overview.md

 ## Key Benefits

-- **A modernized and updated CI/CD platform:** Stronger integration of CI and CD tools making it easier for agencies to adopt CD
+- **A modernized and updated CI/CD platform:** Stronger integration of CI and CD tools making it easier for agencies to adopt CD using GitLab
 - **Ease of compliance:** Automated DevSecOps capabilities and pipeline-as-a-code to comply with the new DevSecOps Policy easily
 - **Performance Management Dashboard:** Value-Stream Measurement capabilities that allow Agencies to capture key industry metrics, such as lead time to deployment and deployment frequency, to monitor the effectiveness of their DevSecOps practices
 - **Ease of access:** Secure and VPN-less access to the SHIP-HATS 2.0 platform

->**Note:** The benefits will be rolled out in phases.
+?> **Note:** The benefits will be rolled out in phases.

 <!--
 ## Features